Medically reviewed by Drugs.com. Last updated on Apr 5, 2019.

 - Having received radiation therapy of the central nervous system.
 Radiation treatment for tumors, leukemia or other conditions can increase the risk of precocious puberty.

 - Short height.
 Children with precocious puberty may grow quickly at first and be tall, compared with their peers.
 But, because their bones mature more quickly than normal, they often stop growing earlier than usual.
 This can cause them to be shorter than average as adults.
 Early treatment of precocious puberty, especially when it occurs in very young children, can help them grow taller than they would without treatment.

 - Social and emotional problems.
 Girls and boys who begin puberty long before their peers may be extremely self-conscious about the changes occurring in their bodies.
 This may affect self-esteem and increase the risk of depression or substance abuse.

 Some of the risk factors for precocious puberty, such as sex and race, can't be avoided.
 But, there are things you can do to reduce your child's chances of developing precocious puberty, including:

-- Keeping your child away from external sources of estrogen and testosterone — prescription medications for adults in the house or dietary supplements containing estrogen or testosterone, for example
+- Keeping your child away from external sources of estrogen and testosterone — such as prescription medications for adults in the house or dietary supplements containing estrogen or testosterone

 - Encouraging your child to maintain a healthy weight